Why Dental Cleanings are So Important

 Why are Regular Cleanings So Crucial?

-Flossing and brushing will keep your gums and teeth healthy, but they’re not always enough.
+Flossing and brushing will keep the gums and teeth healthy, but they’re not always enough.
 Professional cleanings eliminate the plaque that builds up as bacteria multiply between and around the teeth.
 As the buildup becomes stickier and thicker, it becomes resistant to ordinary removal methods, and cavities, inflammation, and other issues may result.
 In advanced cases, periodontal disease, bone loss, and tooth loss can occur.

 Regular dental cleanings will reduce the size of bacterial colonies at and below the gum line, where a toothbrush can’t reach.
 Frequent teeth cleanings protect sensitive gum tissues from inflammation and other problems, and they’re a vital part of a good dental care routine.